Blog

 Planning to let people log in via WeChat?
 It’s pretty critical, as it’s the one app most Chinese people can be counted on having.
 But you’ll need permission, and you need to be Chinese to get that permission.
 Most of the independent Android app stores — nope, there’s no Google Play in China, unless you’re VPN’ing in — have their own app listing and permissioning processes.

-To get traction in China you’ll need no fewer than six separate licenses and permits, says Slator, and you must host in China and operate with a Chinese-owned entity.
+To get traction in China you’ll need no fewer than six separate licenses and permits, and you must host in China and operate with a Chinese-owned entity.
 You also have to manage user data in accordance with Chinese law and work with the right Chinese partners.

 Payment providers are also different.